margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for order on the road
 * Grateful for how people can love all mankind in one affection
 * Grateful for all the people at Hopeway
-* Grateufl for life expressed through business
+* Grateful for life expressed through business
 * Grateful for life expressed through balance sheets and what everything in business represents
 * Grateful for people at the hair salon
 * Grateful for ethics online and in the medical world